-In Jesus’s hands fives loaves and two fishes became enough to feed a multitude, with plenty remaining.
+In Jesus’s hands five loaves and two fish became enough to feed a multitude, with plenty remaining.

-Become a part of the ongoing miracle of multiplication by donating to Presbyterian World Service & Development’s Loaves and Fishes Fund.
-Planned gifts harness the power of your investment money, provide a steady stream of income to PWS&D and use tax efficient strategies to maximize your gift and your own tax savings.
+Become a part of the ongoing miracle of multiplication by donating to Presbyterian World Service & Development’s Loaves & Fishes Fund.
+Legacy gifts harness the power of your investment money, provide a steady stream of income to PWS&D and use tax efficient strategies to maximize your gift and your own tax savings.

 How it works

-There are several ways you can make a planned gift to PWS&D
+There are several ways you can make a legacy gift to PWS&D

 - Bequest through your will